giovastabile/dtcc/docs/development.rst

          self.attr5 = None
          """str: Docstring *after* attribute, with type specified."""

-      @property
-      def readonly_property(self):
-         """str: Properties should be documented in their getter method.""" return "readonly_property"

-      @property
-      def readwrite_property(self):
-         """list(str): Properties with both a getter and setter should only be documented in their getter method.

-         If the setter method contains notable behavior, it should be mentioned here.
-         """
-         return ["readwrite_property"]

-      @readwrite_property.setter
-      def readwrite_property(self, value):
-         value

       def example_method(self, param1, param2):
          """Class methods are similar to regular functions.